noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 So, what happened before was my fault.]

 [T-That’s not it!
 Kaito-san didn’t do anything wrong!!!
-It was originally I who took Luna’s words... that I.... that I... have shown you something immodest...]
+It was originally I who took Luna’s words... that I... that I... have shown you something immodest...]

 Lilia-san still didn’t turn around, but Lilia-san’s shoulders were slightly trembling, and she seemed to be afraid of something.
 However, from her